hashicorp/terraform-website/content/source/docs/plugin/framework/publishing.html.md

 2. Include the SHA-256 checksum of this JSON file in your `SHA256SUMS` file.

 The Terraform Registry will detect this file and understand that this version of your provider only supports version 6 of the Terraform protocol.
-It and will correctly advertise that fact to Terraform, so that Terraform versions that don't support protocol 6 will not download it.
+It will correctly advertise that fact to Terraform, so that Terraform versions that don't support protocol 6 will not download it.